Information on Access, Opportunity, and Belonging

 Graduate Program

 The Graduate Association for Psychology Students (GAPS) exists to foster and support the education, personal development, and professional growth of graduate students in the field of psychology.
 These goals are accomplished in accordance with Kansas State University’s mission and principles of community.
-GAPS, both members and elected officers, are committed to embracing and honoring diversity, equity, and inclusion within the organization.
-GAPS demonstrates this commitment by continued formal and informal education opportunities to promote an inclusive culture at the group, classroom, department, and university levels.
+GAPS, both members and elected officers, are committed to embracing and honoring full access, opportunities, and belonging of all students within the organization.
+GAPS demonstrates this commitment by continued formal and informal education opportunities to promote a non-exclusionary culture at the group, classroom, department, and university levels.

 Department Scholarships and Awards

-The department works to support students from diverse backgrounds through the following funds:
+The department works to support students from different backgrounds through the following funds:

 The Leon Rappoport Memorial Scholarship for Nontraditional Students provides financial assistance to students properly enrolled in the Department of Psychological Sciences who are full-time junior(s) or senior(s) who have a minimum 3.0 cumulative grade point average.
 Preference is given to non-traditional students, defined as a student meeting one of the following criteria 1) 25 years of age or older 2) Married 3) A parent 4) A veteran or 5) Returning to school after an absence (usually 3 or more years).
 Donations to support this fund can be made via the K-State Foundation.